SimonGoring/simongoring.github.io/_resources/regex_bash_libraries.md

 ### Process the `sed` output

-The challenge now is that the capture string still gets a variety of library calls, whether quoted (`library("ggplot2")`), or in lists of packages (`library(ggplot2, cars)`), or quoted lists.
-To manage that we need to use bash pipes and a little function called [`tr`](https://ss64.com/bash/tr.html), so we can clean up any extraneous characters and turn the packages into an array that can be used in bash.
+The capture string still captures a variety of library calls, whether quoted (`library("ggplot2")`), a lists of packages (`library(ggplot2, cars)`), or quoted lists.
+To manage these various outputs we need to use [bash pipes](https://ss64.com/bash/syntax-redirection.html) and a function called [`tr`](https://ss64.com/bash/tr.html), to clean up any extraneous characters and turn the packages into an array that can be used in bash.
 Try this:

 ```bash
 echo 'library("ggplot2", neotoma, "dplyr", verbose = FALSE)' | \